discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ### I'm getting CloseCode(4014 / Disallowed intents...)

-This means you tried to use `GatewayIntent.GUILD_MEMBERS` or `GatewayIntent.GUILD_PRESENCES` without enabling it in your application dashboard.
+This means you tried to use `GatewayIntent.GUILD_MEMBERS`, `GatewayIntent.MESSAGE_CONTENT` or `GatewayIntent.GUILD_PRESENCES` without enabling it in your application dashboard.
 To use these privileged intents you first have to enable them.

 1. Open the [application dashboard](https://discord.com/developers/applications)
 1. Select your bot application